Kiltakaro/Traking_Gps/README.md

         ```sh
         ./start-producer.sh <broker_ip>
         ```
-        where `<broker_ip>` is the IP address of the broker VM.
+        where `<broker_ip>` is the IP address of the broker VM.<br>
-        ```
-        For now use
+        To stop the VMs, run the following command:
         ```sh
-        sudo docker build -t kafka-producer .
-        sudo docker run --rm -e KAFKA_BROKER_IP=192.168.1.42 --name producer kafka-producer
+        ./stop-producer.sh
         ```
-        Change the IP address to the broker VM's IP address.

 NOT FINISHED YET TODO